 – Familiarity with public and private Maternal & Child Health (MCH) programs and related agencies in Hawaii.

 Experience with nonprofit finance, accounting and/or legal highly preferred.
 Please contact us for more information.

 This is a part-time internship with Healthy Mothers Healthy Babies Coalition of Hawaii, a nonprofit organization.
 HMHB will work with students seeking school credit, providing an opportunity to gain practical, hands-on job skills in communications, government affairs and public policy advocacy work, with a particular focus on Paid Family Leave.
-All interns are subject to a flexible 10-20 hour/week, 3-month commitment.
-This is a paid internship position for qualified applicants.
+All interns are subject to a flexible 10-19 hour/week, 3-month commitment.

 Role and Responsibilities: